A look at the seats up for grabs in Pakistan's elections

 NATIONAL ASSEMBLY

-The National Assembly in the capital Islamabad is comprised of 342 seats, of which 270 open seats are being contested.
+The National Assembly has 342 seats, of which 270 open seats are being contested.

-The remaining 70 seats are reserved for women and non-Muslims, with 60 for women and 10 for non-Muslims.
+Sixty remaining seats are reserved for women and 10 for non-Muslims.
 Two seats will be decided later.

 Punjab is the largest province and key to the formation of a new government with 139 assembly seats being sought by 1,584 candidates.
 For the 35 seats reserved for women from Punjab, 73 candidates are listed.